Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Results and Discussions

-To assess the utility of each agent and their collaboration, we perform additional experiments on different agent combinations, which are listed in Table~\ref{agent_ablation}.
-The combination of $\mathcal{A}_{plan}$ and $\mathcal{A}_{exe}$ results in a 3.9\% average increase over the base model, while adding $\mathcal{A}_{judg}$ further boosts performance by 5.5\%. $\mathcal{A}_{ans}$ extraly improves the scores by 0.9\%, with this gain expanding to 1.5\% for long visual context.
-Additionally, as in Figure~\ref{correct_com}, we compare our judgment agent strategy with the other two counterparts.
+\textbf{Analysis of Multi-Agent Collaboration.} To assess the utility of each agent and the effectiveness their procedural collaboration, we perform additional experiments on different agent combinations, which are demonstrated in Tab.~\ref{agent_ablation}.
+The combination of $\mathcal{A}_{plan}$ and $\mathcal{A}_{exe}$, as a basic procedural multi-agent system, results in a 3.9\% average increase over the base model, while adding $\mathcal{A}_{judg}$ further boosts performance by 5.5\%. $\mathcal{A}_{ans}$ additionally improves the scores by 0.9\% on the average.
+Additionally, as in Fig.~\ref{correct_com}, we compare our judgment agent strategy with the other two counterparts, \textit{i.e.}, internal correction and agent for both judgment and correction.
 Our proposed strategy outperforms the others by at least 2.6\% on average, while requiring an average of 0.3 fewer corrections.
 Moreover, our method achieves optimal correction results when the maximum number of corrections $N_{c}$ is set to 3, whereas the alternatives require $N_{c}$ to be set to 5, highlighting its greater accuracy and efficiency.
 It could also be observed that when setting a higher $N_{c}$, the performance will not improve continuously, primarily because excessive corrections may confuse the agent and obscure correct answers.